Bradley-svg/GB-Heat-Pump-App-V1/docs/frontend.md

    (Add `--cache-control "public, max-age=86400, immutable"` for JS/CSS if you want stronger caching.)

+   You can also run `npm run publish:r2` (optionally `-- --env preview`) to execute these uploads with consistent cache headers.

 3. `npm run build` (top-level) will re-run the frontend build and produce the Worker bundle in `dist/` ready for deployment.

 ### Notes

 - The Worker injects `window.__APP_CONFIG__` with `returnDefault`, `apiBase`, and `assetBase` so the SPA stays in sync with worker settings.
 - If `APP_STATIC` is not bound (or a key is missing), the Worker serves the embedded bundle, ensuring `wrangler dev` works without R2 access.
-- `src/frontend/static-bundle.ts` is regenerated automatically during `frontend:build` — no manual edits required.
+- `src/frontend/static-bundle.ts` is regenerated automatically during `frontend:build` â€“ no manual edits required.
 - Update favicons/metadata within `frontend/index.html` (will be reflected automatically in both R2 assets and embedded bundle).

 ## Scripts quick reference